jackietng/Vehicle-Builder_Challenge-08/README.md

 * [Questions](#questions)

 ## Installation, Languages, & Dependencies
+This application was created with TypeScript.
 To get started with the Vehicle Builder application, please ensure Node.js and inquirer, an npm product, are first installed.
 The application can be accessed by executing:
 ```
 git clone https://github.com/jackietng/Vehicle-Builder_Challenge-08.git
 ```